Ercanar/bachelor-thesis/Thesis.typ

   ],
 ) <locked_table>

+A visual representation of the partial temperature contributions from all feedbacks can again be seen in the rightmost section of @balken.

 The feedback synergy is computed via equation @synergy.
 It has to be noted that the feedbacks used in that equation can also be a combination of two feedbacks.
 So e.g. $S(A, "CV") = accent(lambda, ~)_"ACV" - (accent(lambda, ~)_A + accent(lambda, ~)_"CV")$.
 @locked_table indicates that $Delta T_"ACV"$ was not measured and therefore $accent(lambda, ~)_"ACV"$ cannot be obtained via equation @synergy.
 For that reason we extract it from two values that come from previous sections:
 $ accent(lambda, ~)_"ACV" = sum_i lambda_i - lambda_T = 10.880 " " W m^(-2) K^(-1) $
 The other synergy values are displayed in @sixegg.
-#figure(
-    image("img/synergy.svg", width: 50%),
-    caption: [
-      Within the circles, the feedbacks with their factors are displayed.
-      The blue numbers on the outside are the values of the synergies.
-      The gray circles are the fundamental feedbacks: albedo (A), cloud (C) and water vapor (V).
-      The white circles are compositions according to the connections to the gray circles.
-      E.g. "AV" is connected by the lines to "A" and "V", meaning it is the state where albedo and water vapor are acting freely.
-      All of the synergy values are negative.
-      All values have [$W m^(-2) K^(-1)$].
-Inspired by @Mauritsen2013.],
-) <sixegg>

-#pagebreak()
 The feedback synergy values in @sixegg reveal a clear shortcoming of the MSCM model.
 The cloud feedback seems to have no impact on feedback factors when acting alongside a different feedback.
 This indicates a very simplified or non-existent cloud feedback mechanism within the code base.